Operation Dauntless: Advance to the Alabama and Wyoming Lines

 Aerial reconnaissance after daybreak on 22 April, reported a general forward displacement of enemy formations from rear assemblies northwest of I Corps and north of both I and IX Corps, also extensive troop movements, both north and south, on the roads above Yanggu and Inje east of the Hwacheon Reservoir.
 Though air strikes punished the moving troops bodies, air observers reported the southward march of enemy groups with increasing frequency during the day.
 On the basis of the sightings west of the Hwacheon Reservoir, it appeared that the enemy forces approaching I Corps would mass evenly across the corps front while those moving toward IX Corps would concentrate on the front of the ROK 6th Division.

 Civilians entering I Corps' lines from the northwest confirmed the enemy approach from that direction, and through the day British 29th Brigade forces along the Imjin observed enemy patrols investigating the north bank of the river for crossing sites.
 The 3rd Division meanwhile found evidence that the PVA III Army Group was included in the forward displacement when a patrol operating north along Route 33 above the division's right flank picked up a member of the 34th Division, which belonged to the group's 12th Army.

 At 17:00, 25th Division air observers reported a long column of trucks, some towing artillery pieces, moving down Route 33 toward the Turkish Brigade.
 Aircraft and artillery attacked the trucks until they dispersed off the road into wooded areas.
 By 18:00 PVA infantry were seen on Route 33 marching south in close column and just before dark were observed occupying foxholes along the sides of the road.
 Ten batteries of artillery kept the road and the suspected enemy artillery positions under fire.
 Immediately east, artillery pilots spotted PVA columns nearing 24th Division lines late in the afternoon and brought them under fire as they came within range.
 The approaching forces simply accepted casualties as they massed above the center of the division front.
 At 19:00 the division commander, General Blackshear M. Bryan, notified I Corps' headquarters that he expected to be attacked in about two hours.
 "I think this is what we have been waiting for," he added.
 Bryan's prediction of attack on the 24th Division proved correct.
 The initial assault of the PVA/KPA spring offensive opened at 18:00.

 Aftermath

 On the night of 22 April, the PVA opened their Spring Offensive pushing back the UN forces across the entire front, erasing all the gains of Operations Dauntless and Rugged.
-The UN forces retreated to the defensive positions prepared by General Ridgway earlier, the No-Name Line north of Seoul.
+The UN forces retreated to the defensive positions prepared by Ridgway earlier, the No-Name Line north of Seoul.
 The Eighth Army counterattacked in May–June regaining the Kansas Line.